Malireddi/AOA-Java-M12/EX NO 2C- Job Sequencing- Greedy.md

-# EX 1B Power of 2
+# EX 1C Job Sequencing using Greedy Approach
 ## DATE:
 ## AIM:
 To write a Java program to for given constraints.